k-paxian/dart-json-mapper/README.md

 * Clean and simple setup, transparent and straight-forward usage with **no heavy maintenance**
 * Feature parity with highly popular [Java Jackson][12], and only **4** [annotations](#annotations) to remember, to cover all possible use cases.
 * **No extra boilerplate**, 100% generated code, which you'll *never* see.
-* **Custom converters** per each class field, full control over the process
+* **Complementary adapters** full control over the process when you strive for maximum flexibility.
 * **NO** dependency on `dart:mirrors`, one of the reasons is described [here][1].
 * Because Serialization/Deserialization is **NOT** a responsibility of your Model classes.

 Dart classes reflection mechanism is based on [reflectable][3] library.
-This means "extended types information" is auto-generated out of existing Dart program guided by the annotated classes only, as the result types information is accessible at runtime, at a reduced cost.
+This means "extended types information" is auto-generated out of existing Dart program guided by the annotated classes **only**, as the result types information is accessible at runtime, at a reduced cost.

 Typical `flutter.dev project integration` sample can be found [here][4]